 Glass Flow – It is a myth that glass is a liquid that can sag downward over time.
 The truth is that once solidified, glass stops flowing.
 The reason old glass is thicker at the bottom is that handmade glass is of uneven thickness.
-The thicker and heavier edge of the pane would routinely be placed at the bottom, with the convex face outwards, by the glazier.
+The thicker and heavier edge of the pane would routinely be placed at the bottom for stability, with the convex face outwards, by the glazier.
 The ‘sagging’ of the glass surface is only a result of production methods and not a sign of flowing over time.

 In AD674 french glassmakers were invited to the North East of England to make church stained glass.
 It is presumed that local people copied their skills, as for almost two hundred years the North-East became the home of early English glass production.